Registration is NOW OPEN!

 Instructors:

-- Janice MacDonald
+Janice MacDonald and Kelly Turner

-- Masani St. Rose
+Masani St. Rose and SkirtsAfire Festival (Amanda Samuelson)

 Please noteAll fees include a $40 non-refundable fee.
 No refunds will be made if registration is cancelled after March 25, 2026.
 YouthWrite Society Canada reserves the right to cancel courses and restrict enrollment.
 Courses, instructors and supervisors may be subject to change. |

-Meet your amazing instructors: More TBA Soon!
+Meet your amazing instructors:

 |